Divorce in Singapore

 Frequently Asked Questions

-Typically, uncontested divorces take about six months to complete from the filing of the first set of divorce court papers up to the completion, where the divorce Final Judgment is issued.
+Typically, simplified uncontested divorces take about six months to complete from the filing of the first set of divorce court papers up to the completion, where the divorce Final Judgment is issued.

 In theory, if you are able to reach a settlement with your spouse on all matters and communicate effectively, it is not compulsory to appoint a lawyer to prepare and file the papers.
 Each party is entitled to represent themselves.